DayZedAndConfused762/awesome-cyberdeck/doc/software.md

 ## Communications:

+- [Android Team Awareness Kit or ATAK / CivTAK](https://www.civtak.org/atak-about/): The Android Team Awareness Kit (ATAK), for civilian use, or Android Tactical Assault Kit (also ATAK) for military use - is a suite of software that provides geospatial information and allows user collaboration over geography.
 - [WeeChat](https://github.com/weechat/weechat): (Wee Enhanced Environment for Chat) is a free chat client, fast and light, designed for many operating systems.

 <!-- ++++++++++++++++++++ Communications End ++++++++++++++++++++ -->